nikit0/save-file-api/README.md

-# Discord Transcript Saver API
+# Save File API

 ## Overview

-This Node.js application serves as a simple API for saving Discord chat transcripts.
+This Node.js application serves as a simple API for saving files.
 It allows users to send a POST request to the `/saveFile` endpoint with the necessary data, and the server will save the provided transcript in the `logs` directory.
+Example: You can use this for save your Discord chat transcripts!

 ## Getting Started